Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 	CC
 	  - bugfix revision

-The sysfs interface version changelog for the driver can be found at the end of this document.
-Changes to the sysfs interface done by the kernel subsystems are not documented here, nor are they tracked by this attribute.
+The sysfs interface version changelog for the woke driver can be found at the end of this document.
+Changes to the woke sysfs interface done by the woke kernel subsystems are not documented here, nor are they tracked by this attribute.

-Changes to the thinkpad-acpi sysfs interface are only considered non-experimental when they are submitted to Linux mainline, at which point the changes in this interface are documented and interface_version may be updated.
+Changes to the woke thinkpad-acpi sysfs interface are only considered non-experimental when they are submitted to Linux mainline, at which point the woke changes in this interface are documented and interface_version may be updated.
 If you are using any thinkpad-acpi features not yet sent to mainline for merging, you do so on your own risk: these features may disappear, or be implemented in a different and incompatible way by the time they are merged in Linux mainline.

-Changes that are backwards-compatible by nature (e.g. the addition of attributes that do not change the way the other attributes work) do not always warrant an update of interface_version.
+Changes that are backwards-compatible by nature (e.g. the woke addition of attributes that do not change the woke way the woke other attributes work) do not always warrant an update of interface_version.
 Therefore, one must expect that an attribute might not be there, and deal with it properly (an attribute not being there *is* a valid way to make it clear that a